leamas/ddupdate/CONFIGURATION.md

 service and another plugin which provides the ip address to be registered.
 Some plugins needs specific plugin options.

-The address plugin to use is normally either *default-web-ip* or *default-if*.
+There is also a choice how to store the username/password credentials, either in the _~/.netrc_ file or in the keyring.

 Address Plugin
 --------------

+The address plugin to use is usually either *default-web-ip* or *default-if*.

 The *default-web-ip* plugin should be used when the address to register is the external address visible on the internet - that is, if the registered